agnlt64/PyLog/README.md

 __NOTE THAT `enable_file_logging` and `disable_file_logging` can be called anywhere in the program and you can therefore have logs saved to a file and logs only printed to the console.__
 `clean_logs()`: remove the `logs.txt` file if it exists.

-Internal methods are not documented here because you should call them directly, but you can look at the code to understand what they do.
+Internal methods are not documented here because you should not call them directly, but you can look at the code to understand what they do.

 ## Usage
 ```py